Explore Miami Beach restaurants on a food tour

-We discover good food on a food tour in Miami Beach.
-We were warned: Do not let the rip-offs on Ocean Drive lure you into the restaurant with cheap promises!
-Eating for five dollars usually means eating without coffee, and if you order it, you'll have to pay each cup dearly.
-It costs you more than a good restaurant off the boulevard of South Beach.
-We had such experiences already during our visit Miami Beach made and were warned.
-For this reason - and because we wanted to get to know the "good cuisine" of South Beach - this time we let Kelly Woodward from Miami Food Tours introduce us to the secrets of the cuisine of Miami Beach.
+We discover good food on a food tour to the best restaurants in Miami Beach.
+We had been forewarned: Don't let the rip-offs on Ocean Drive lure you into the restaurant with cheap promises!
+Breakfast for five dollars usually means a meal without coffee, and if you order that with it, you have to pay dearly for each cup.
+After all, that costs you more than in a good restaurant off the promenade of South Beach.
+We already had such experiences during our visit to Miami Beach made and were warned.
+For this reason - and because we wanted to get to know the "good cuisine" of South Beach - this time we let Kelly Woodward of Miami Food Tours introduce us to the secrets of the cuisine of Miami Beach.
 We discovered restaurants in Miami Beach where the locals eat.

 Best Food Tour in Miami Beach

-We sat with Kelly in front of Café at Books & Books on Lincoln Road January morning in Miami Beach We made an appointment, and there the first taste of Floridian cuisine awaited us: a hors d'oeuvre with guacamole and crispy nachos, a corn salad with herbs, a cream of black beans and ceviche.
-The latter should get us through our journey more often Florida Ceviche (pictured top right) is a specialty that consists of raw fresh fish marinated in citrus or lime juice and flavored with various spices and herbs.
+We had a chat with Kelly outside the Café at Books & Books on Lincoln Road January morning in Miami Beach We made an appointment, and there the first taste of Floridian cuisine awaited us: an appetizer plate with guacamole and crispy nachos, a corn salad with herbs, black bean cream and Ceviche.
+The latter should be us more often on our journey through Florida Ceviche (pictured top right) is a specialty that consists of raw fresh fish marinated in citrus or lime juice and flavored with various spices and herbs.
 For that we use a lot of different fish: we tried Ceviche from Grouper, from Tilapia and from Red Snapper.
 A very refreshing dish.

 Food Tour in South Beach